RamyRxr/RamyRxr/README.md

-- what's up man i'm @Ramyrxr
+- what's up everyone, my name is @Ramy and I am a future software engineer.
+Right now, I'm learning Java and I'm good with HTML and CSS.
-- 👀 I’m interested in Software Engineer
+- 👀 I’m interested in Software Engineer.
-- ⚡ I’m currently learning Java and javaScript
+- ⚡ I’m currently learning Java and javaScript.

 <!---